Sympathy for the Devil

 While never having made herself up in this grotesquely festive nature, Sister Madly is well aware of the drawbacks of unfamiliar cosmetic mediums, which stems from an incident that occurred well over 5 years ago.

 It happened when Sister Madly was 6 years-old, when she was still under the blissful delusion that there was no way in heaven and earth that she could possibly make a mistake.
-Her Childhood Friend had invited her to a church party thrown as a ‘safe alternative’ to the usual Halloween festivities, which Sister Madly didn’t quite understand but decided to overlook as there was still the promise of candy.
+Her friend, Serafina, had invited her to a church party thrown as a ‘safe alternative’ to the usual Halloween festivities, which Sister Madly didn’t quite understand but decided to overlook as there was still the promise of candy.
 But with this promise came the gentle reminder that since the party was to be held at a church- and a strict, unfun denomination at that- their costumes had to be biblical in nature.

 And Sister Madly?
 She settled on the Devil.
 The Devil is biblical.

 But what, exactly, does the Devil look like?
-This was not something one covered in Sunday School, it turned out, as Childhood Friend balked at the question.
+This was not something one covered in Sunday School, it turned out, as Serafina balked at the question.
 What they did know of the Devil was gleaned from the usual media outlets: red, naturally, as most depictions agree on this, with horns, a tail, maybe some fangs, and occasionally brandishing a pitchfork.

 While a 6 year-old’s standards aren’t very high, Sister Madly was disappointed at what was guaranteed to be her lack of authenticity.
 She would have to forgo any and all genetic mutations, and as for that pitchfork thing- that was just out of the question.
 No; if Sister Madly wanted to be the Devil, she would have to make do by simply being red.